Datateknologerna-vid-Abo-Akademi/gulis/README.md

 # Welcome to DaTe

-This page contains many useful tools and links to get you stated on with your studies.
+This page contains many useful tools and links to get you started with your studies.

 ## Communication